Months after decriminalising marijuana, Thailand in dilemma over misuse

 Story highlights

-Thailand became the first country in Thailand to decriminalise the sale and use of cannabis.
-But reports of of overuse and use by children prompt politicians and doctors to call for a ban
+Thailand became the first country in Southeast Asia to decriminalise the sale and use of cannabis.
+But reports of overuse and use by children prompt politicians and doctors to call for a ban

-Thailand became the first country in Thailand to decriminalise the sale and use of cannabis.
-But reports of of overuse and use by children prompt politicians and doctors to call for a ban
+Thailand became the first country in Southeast Asia to decriminalise the sale and use of cannabis.
+But reports of overuse and use by children prompt politicians and doctors to call for a ban

 Notable sections of civil society and politicians in Thailand want tougher regulations to access and use of marijuana after recent reports of overuse and use by children emerge.